vistadataproject/nodeVISTA/setupDocker/README.md

 ### Thick Clients
 The main Windows thick client of VISTA is the Computerized Patient Record System (CPRS).
 To run on a Macintosh or Linux machine, CPRS must be run on a Windows virtual machine (VM) using Virtualbox.
-To create a Windows VM using Virtualbox and install CPRS:
+Networking in Virtualbox must be set to bridged so the host (Macintosh) netorking is the same as the guest (Windows) network.

-* Download and install [Virtualbox](https://www.virtualbox.org) on the Mac or Linux host
+Download and install [Virtualbox](https://www.virtualbox.org) on the Mac or Linux host

-* Download and install [Windows 10](https://www.microsoft.com/en-us/software-download/windows10ISO) as a VM in Virtualbox
+Download and install [Windows 10](https://www.microsoft.com/en-us/software-download/windows10ISO) as a VM in Virtualbox

-* Download and install [CPRS](https://www.osehra.org/content/install-vistarpms-clients) witin the Windows VM
+Download and install [CPRS](https://www.osehra.org/content/install-vistarpms-clients) witin the Windows VM

 Set networking to 'Bridged' (in Virtualbox)